jaeyoung-jane-choi/2020_Recommendation_System/README.md

 > Making use of SKKU user data for personalized recommendations

+> Using Collaborative Filtering System, Matrix Factorization, Deep learning approaches

 > Can be Further used for applications of other recommendation systems

-> Using Collaborative Filtering System